2020 Policy Agenda

 - Adequate medical, nursing, and behavioral support services (with appropriate staffing) for students with complex needs;

-- Meaningful transition services for students with disabilities that are person-centered and that prepare them for continuing education and/or work-based experiences, resulting in competitive integrated employment, and successful community living;
+- Meaningful transition services and a strong pipeline of employers for students with disabilities that are person-centered and that prepare them for continuing education resulting in competitive integrated employment, and successful community living;

 - Achieve equal access to appropriate supports and services in publicly funded education services for student age birth through 21.